-Jon Bel Edwards was first elected as Governor of Louisiana in 2015.
-As former Governor Bobby Jindal was plagued with scandal, Edwards’ election as a Democratic Governor in a deep red state was attributed to little more than a fluke.
+John Bel Edwards was first elected as Governor of Louisiana in 2015 replacing Bobby Jindal in Baton Rouge.
+Edwards’ election as a Democratic Governor in a deep red state happened in the midst of a storm of scandals with former Republican Senator Vitter and was attributed to little more than a fluke.

-Sapphire Strategies, an award-winning agency offering comprehensive digital strategy for Democratic campaigns and progressive causes, ran Gov Edwards digital program.
-To run a significant portion of the programmatic digital ads, Sapphire Strategies used Deploy, DSPolitical’s best in the market self serve programmatic ads platform, and the 2020 Reed Award winner for “Most Innovative Product of the Year.”
-Deploy is designed for agencies and consultants as a one-stop-shop for executing advanced media buying.
+Sapphire Strategies, an award-winning agency offering comprehensive digital strategy for Democratic campaigns and causes, ran Governor Edwards’ digital program.
+Sapphire Strategies used Deploy, DSPolitical’s best in the market self-serve programmatic ads platform, to place a significant portion of the programmatic digital ads for the campaign.
+Deploy is designed for agencies and consultants as a one-stop-shop for executing advanced media buying and won the 2020 Reed Award for “Most Innovative Product of the Year.”

 With Deploy, Sapphire Strategies was able to run multiple digital ad campaigns to targeted audience segments with their personalized creative.

-However, Edwards’ victory wouldn’t come easy.
-Eddie Rispone was a formidable opponent who had won the support of President Trump, who had an approval rating over 65% in Louisiana at the time.
-The GOP had pegged Edwards’ seat as vulnerable, coupled with the fact that off-year elections have historically low turnouts, Sapphire Strategies needed to leverage their data with the right tools to target, persuade, and turnout voters.
+However, Edwards’ reelection victory did not come easy.
+Eddie Rispone was a formidable opponent who had won the support of President Trump, who enjoyed an approval rating of over 65% in the State of Louisiana at the time.
+The GOP pegged Edwards’ seat as vulnerable and was a strong pickup opportunity given the historically low turnout in the state’s off-year elections.
+To protect the governor, Sapphire Strategies needed to leverage their data with the right tools to target, persuade, and turnout voters.

 Sapphire Strategies created and targeted digital ads to segments of their custom audience including African-American voters.

-In a state where 31% of the population are Black voters, Sapphire’s targeted ad campaigns to this crucial voter audience may have determined the outcome of this election.
+In a state where 31% of the electorate are Black voters, Sapphire’s targeted ad campaigns to this crucial voter audience contributed to pushing John Bel Edwards to victory.

 According to the New York Times, “Mr. Edwards saw a surge of support, largely among African-American voters and white moderates living in and around cities.
 Twenty percent of the African-Americans who voted early in the runoff had not participated in the state’s all-party primary, and there were considerable upticks in turnout around urban hubs like New Orleans and Baton Rouge.”